nikAleksandr/CIC/README.md

 - notes - [".exports-note"]
 - CETNulls
 - customColors
-- suppressPrimeInd – suppresses the primary indicator display in the tooltip
+- suppressPrimeInd – suppresses the primary indicator display in the tooltip (and the definition)